-Republicans See ‘Grim' Senate Map and Edge Away From Trump
+Republicans See ‘grim' Senate Map and Edge Away From Trump

 “I think a lot of Republicans are worried that this is a jailbreak moment, and people who have been sitting on the fence looking for a rationale to stick with the president are instead abandoning the ship,” said Rory Cooper, a Republican strategist and frequent Trump critic.

 To be sure, Trump has a history of political resilience.
-Wednesday marked the four year anniversary of the release of the “Access Hollywood” tape, in which Trump boasted of sexually assaulting women.
+In fact, Wednesday marked the anniversary of the release of the “Access Hollywood” tape, in which Trump boasted of sexually assaulting women.
 Republicans quickly abandoned him then, and his poll numbers sunk, but he still won weeks later.

-Trump's behavior this week hasn't prompted that sort of GOP rebuke.
-But Republicans expressed clear frustration with Trump’s erratic approach to negotiations on a stimulus bill aimed at mitigating the economic toll of the pandemic.
-Trump abruptly called off talks, then tried to restart them Wednesday, causing the stock market to plummet and then somewhat recover.

 “I couldn’t help but think that sent the wrong signal,” said Sen. Susan Collins, R-Maine, whose tight race is among a handful that could cost Republicans control of the Senate.
 “I did not think that it set a good example at all.”